abiwot/abiwot-kubeadm/NOTES.md

 - kube-proxy pod
 - etcd pod

-The etcd works as a clustered key-value database and contains the configs and state of the custer.
+The etcd is as a clustered key-value database that contains the configs and state of the cluster.

 ### High Availability (HA) - Things to Consider

 One of the main points of a containerized environment is its ability to suffer outages (planned and unplanned) and keep functioning.
-I will address a few of the topics to be aware and and take precautions to carefully plan for.
+Lets address some of the topics to be aware of and carefully plan for.

 #### Control-plane Availability

 The control-plane nodes are essentially the brains of the cluster.
 This is where all the decision making occurs to deploy, manage, secure, schedule, and recover.
-In your environment, you have to ensure the control-plane nodes are operational and you have a "quorum" for the etcd database (keeps all the configs & state of your cluster).
+In your environment, you have to ensure the control-plane nodes are operational and have a "quorum" for the etcd database (keeps all the configs & state of your cluster).
 "etcd" uses Raft consensus to ensure quorum.
 Raft works best with odd number deployments (3,5,7).
 The formula used for quorum is:

 $N/2 + 1$